 A culture of inclusion

-Though formal policies are essential in creating an equitable workplace, real change also requires a shift in workplace culture.
+A recent study showed that more than 50% of LGBTQ2S+ employees feel the need to hide their identity at work.
+Formal policies are essential in creating an equitable workplace, but real change also requires a shift in workplace culture.
 As you build partnerships with employers, you can recommend ways they can actively welcome LGBTQ2S+ people into the workplace, address unconscious bias among managers and co-workers, and make inclusion a day-to-day reality.

 “Knowing the important role that recruiters and hiring managers play in our workforce, it is important to provide them the tools they need to challenge their own biases and assumptions about who would be a ‘good fit’ for an organization.
 Recognizing the specific experiences of trans and non-binary people when it comes to hiring is particularly important and has the greatest potential for positive impact.”

 —Pride at Work Canada, Hiring Across All Spectrums [pdf]

 Often, organizations show their interest in inclusion by participating in Pride parades and other LGBTQ2S+ events.
 But many job seekers from this group see networking and recruiting outreach as more important signals from employers.

 For employers who want to show that they actively welcome LGBTQ2S+ job seekers, you might suggest the following strategies: